m3rone/busfs-server/README.md

 # busfs-server

-Basically Useless Simple File Storage is a very minimalist server side code with a web ui that lets you upload files, view uploaded files, and (will let you) download and delete those files.
+Basically Useless Simple File Storage is a very minimalist server side code with a web ui that lets you upload files, view uploaded files, and lets you download and delete those files.
 It is protected by basic HTTP authentication with an easy to set config.
 It is written in Python using Flask.

-***Warning: Do not use this app for daily usage yet.
-It is not completed and missing core features, but I hope soon it will be production ready.*** If you do decide to install, be sure to keep it inaccessible from outside of your local network
+***Warning:*** This app currently does not have a secure way to open to WAN as it does not have a WSGI server configuration yet.
+Use this only in your local network for the time being.

 ### Features
 - Collision protection: busfs appends a 10 character string to the end of your file to avoid collisions if the files have same names.
-Additionally, it just checks whether the uuid exists and just changes it.
+Additionally, it just checks whether the uuid exists and assigns a new one.

-- Descriptions: You can add a description to the file you are uploading for more information.
+- Descriptions: You can add and update descriptions of the files that you are uploading for more information.

 - Security: busfs forces basic HTTP authentication for the entire app.
 Soon, there will be token based authentication and maybe even multi user support for shared and private directories later on.